 You should also ask the company about how its employees are treated.
-Snow removal is a hard job and workers are often overworked, especially when hit with snow storms.
+Snow removal is a hard job and workers are often overworked, especially when hit with a major snowstorm.
 Find out about the company’s policies when it comes to proper safety standards.
-If they do not want to share this information or it seems vague, that’s a sign the company does not have proper standards in place.
+If they do not want to share this information or it seems vague, it’s a sign the company does not have proper standards in place.
 Be sure you feel comfortable with the company you hire.

 Is Well Reviewed

-This isn’t to say you shouldn’t take a chance on a new company; however, hiring a company with proven results and past customers will make your hiring decision easier.
+This isn’t to say you shouldn’t take a chance on a new company; however, hiring a company with proven results and past customers will make your hiring decision much easier.
 Check out their reviews and pay attention to how people describe their interactions with the company.
 Were they polite?
 On time?
 How was the quality of work?
 All of these things will be listed in an effective review.

-Do not just look at the positive reviews; a lot can be learned from negative reviews.
-Not only can you read about potential problems previous customers have had, you can also see how the company deals with complaints and criticism.
+Do not just look at the positive reviews, a lot can be learned from negative reviews.
+Not only can you read about potential problems previous customers have had, but you can also see how the company deals with complaints and criticism.
 A company that provides good customer service on a negative review is more likely to provide good customer service when problems arise.
 Be sure to read both positive and negative reviews to see the whole picture.